 Next, anything that uses GPS like Google Maps or Facebook Messenger can and will destroy battery life.
 And while some apps or games need GPS, and maps are more accurate with it, you can actually disable the GPS chip in many circumstances.
 Head to Settings > Privacy & safety > Location > and select Location Method, then choose “Battery Saver” or the middle WiFi and Mobile networks option.

 More importantly, turn off any and all network carrier enhancement or diagnostic tools.
-The June update for the AT&T Galaxy S10, S10 Plus, and Note 9 added something called “AT&T mobile network diagnostics” and turned it ON by default.
+The June and October update for the AT&T Galaxy S10, S10 Plus, and Note 9 added something called “AT&T mobile network diagnostics” and turned it ON by default.
 This little change made battery life take a huge hit, and it’s already enabled on your Note 10.
 Turn it off!

 It’s a tool that collects network info and performance from your device and shares it with AT&T, or Verizon.
 That constant communication drains the battery.
 Head to Settings > Connections > Mobile Networks > and flip the switch off at the bottom of the page as we’ve shown above.
 You’re welcome.